FREE SHIPPING ON ORDERS $20 OR MORE!

 disappointment and frustration when our seeds do not take on the life we had hoped they would or when an insect, weather or disease takes out our plants.
 We have great success with one plant one year and the next year it does nothing.
+Gardening is like gambling only the odds are worse.
+If you keep this in mind you will always have a good attitude.

 And there is always the heat for some areas.
 In temperatures over 90 degrees, plants just will not do well no matter how much water we put on them.
 Even okra stumbles a bit in the excessive heat.

 In today’s market, it seems we pay almost $1 for a can of green beans.
 The can is half bean and half water, and now in days, the vegetables are not even grown or canned in the United States.